 An Amendment to Declaration of Covenants, Conditions and Restrictions for Silver Springs Development Subdivisions, Summit County, Utah, dated November 10, 1994, was recorded on November 17, 1994, as Entry No. 00419440 in Book 00851, at Page 334, in the public records of Summit County, Utah.

-The Association hereby adopts this Declaration which (along with and subject to any future amendments) shall be the sole Declaration for the Project, excepting any master declaration.
+The Association hereby adopts this Declaration which (along with and subject to any future amendments) shall be the sole Declaration for the project, excepting any master declaration.
 This Declaration supersedes and replaces in its entirety the Original Declaration and any other previously recorded or unrecorded declarations or amendments thereto of the Silver Springs Development Subdivisions, including, but not limited to, the declarations and amendments listed in recitals B through M.

 The Neighborhood was previously known as the Silver Springs Development Subdivision, but by recording of this Declaration shall be known as Silver Springs Single Family.